iuri/iurix/README.md

-### Applying cache on application and proxy levels
+### Applying cache in the application and proxy levels
 Applying cache in the proxy level is a matter of setting up NGINX

 By default, NGINX respects the Cache-Control headers from origin servers.
 It does not cache responses with Cache-Control set to Private , No-Cache , or No-Store or with Set-Cookie in the response header.
 NGINX only caches GET and HEAD client requests. ...
 NGINX does not cache responses if proxy_buffering is set to off .

 To enable cache no NGINX only two directives are needed to enable basic caching: proxy_cache_path and proxy_cache.
 The proxy_cache_path directive sets the path and configuration of the cache, and the proxy_cache directive activates it.
 See the example bellow.

+More information to set up parameters can be found at official  NGINX documentation https://www.nginx.com/blog/nginx-caching-guide/

 ```